Binge drinking: Urinary system

 The bladder may rupture if overfilled and not emptied.
 This can occur in the case of binge drinkers having consumed very large quantities, but are not aware, due to stupor, of the need to urinate.
 This condition is very rare in women, but it does occur.
 Symptoms include localized pain and uraemia (poisoning due to reabsorbed waste).
 The recovery rate is high, with most fatalities due to septic blood poisoning.
 A person is more likely to urinate while passed out before the bladder ruptures, as alcohol relaxes the muscles that normally control their bladder.

 Acute hazards

-The most common risk of consuming massive quantities of alcohol in a short period of time is a dangerously high blood alcohol level.
+The most common risk of consuming massive quantities of alcohol in a short period is a dangerously high blood alcohol level.
 The result is called alcohol poisoning (overdose), which can be fatal.
 Choking on (or inhalation of) vomit is also a potential cause of death, as are injuries from falls, fights, motor vehicle and bicycle accidents.
 Nine percent of college students who binge drink drive after binge drinking.
 Another common risk is a blackout (alcohol-related amnesia), which can cause shame, guilt, embarrassment, harm to personal relationships, injury or death, and is also associated with the loss of personal belongings.